Federal American Eagle Ammo Review: Amazing Target Rounds

 Our Federal American Eagle Ammo Review

-When you’re looking for budget ammo, you’ve got a lot of choices in today’s market.
+When you’re looking for budget ammo in today’s market, you’ve got a lot of choices.
 Blazer Brass, Wolf, Tula, Winchester white box, PMC, and Remington UMC are all great options that will serve you well.

 Although some of these brands might save you a few cents per round, the high-quality level of American Eagle cannot be overstated.
 This ammo burns clean, is accurate, and is very reliable in my hands.
 I never worry about packing a few boxes into my range bag.

-I would be remiss saying that American Eagle ammo never malfunctions because I’m sure that it has.
-Furthermore, it’s possible that your handgun or rifle simply doesn’t like American Eagle ammo.
-But in my experience, I’ve never had any problem with it across multiple firearms like my Ruger 10-22, Sig Sauer P226, different 1911's, and AR-15 carbines.
+I would be remiss if I promised that American Eagle ammo never malfunctions.
+I’m sure it has for someone less fortunate than myself.
+It’s also possible that your handgun or rifle simply doesn’t like American Eagle ammo.
+But in my experience, I’ve never had any problem with it across multiple firearms like my Ruger 10/22, Sig Sauer P226, different 1911s, and AR-15 carbines.

-But if you’re worried that your firearm might not like American Eagle, it’s easy to get a box or two and test it out before you commit to a large bulk ammo order since accessibility is so high for this brand.
+If you’re worried that your firearm might not like American Eagle, it’s easy to get a box or two and test it out before you commit to a large bulk ammo order, since accessibility is so high for this brand.

-Another huge benefit to shooting American Eagle ammo is the brass cases.
-If you handload as I do, you’ll know that Federal brass cases are very reliable and can survive multiple reloads before they split or crack.
-The Boxer primers are easy to pop out and replace with your preferred brand (it will be CCI or Winchester primers for me!)
+Another huge benefit to firing American Eagle ammo is its brass cases.
+If you handload (as I do), you'll appreciate that Federal brass cases are very reliable and can survive multiple reloads before they split or crack.
+The Boxer primers are easy to pop out and replace with your preferred brand.
+(It will always be CCI or Winchester primers for me!)

-The only downside to this ammo that I can find is their lack of a self-defense hollow point load.
-However, Federal Premium has numerous JHP options like the Hydra-Shok and HST, to handle all your self-defense needs.
+The only downside to this ammo that I can find is its lack of a self-defense hollow point load.
+However, Federal Premium has numerous JHP options like the Hydra-Shok and HST to handle all your self-defense needs.

-If you can tell, I’m a fan of American Eagle ammo, and I make no apologies for it.
-And trust me, after you give this ammo a try, I have no doubt you’ll be a fan, too!
+As you can tell, I’m a fan of American Eagle ammo, and I make no apologies for it.
+And trust me – after you give this ammo a try, I have no doubt you’ll be a fan, too!

 What’s It Best For?